aosabook/500lines/pedometer/chapter.md

 The Chebyshev filter we've chosen is implemented using the formula $output_{i} = \alpha_{0} * (input_{i} * \beta_{0} + input_{i-1} * \beta_{1} + input_{i-2} * \beta_{2} - output_{i-1} * \alpha_{1} - output_{i-2} * \alpha_{2})$.

 The design of digital filters is outside of the scope of this chapter, but a very short teaser discussion is warranted.
 It's a well-studied, fascinating topic, with numerous practical applications.
 A digital filter can be designed to cancel any frequency or range of frequencies desired.
-The $\alpha$ and $\beta$ values in the formula are coefficients, set based on the the cutoff frequency, and the range of frequencies we want to preserve.
+The $\alpha$ and $\beta$ values in the formula are coefficients, set based on the cutoff frequency, and the range of frequencies we want to preserve.

 We want to cancel all frequencies except for our constant gravitational acceleration, so we've chosen coefficients that attenuate frequencies higher than 0.2 Hz.
 Notice that we've set our threshold slightly higher than 0 Hz.
 While gravity does create a true 0 Hz acceleration, our real, imperfect world has real, imperfect accelerometers, so we're allowing for a slight margin of error in measurement.

-### Implemeting a Low-pass Filter
+### Implementing a Low-pass Filter

 Let's work through a low-pass filter implementation using our earlier example.
 We'll split